This condition is called postherpetic neuralgia.

-- You think you have shingles.
-Early treatment can reduce the chances of developing postherpetic neuralgia.
+If you think you have shingles, call your doctor right away.
+Early treatment can lower your chances of getting postherpetic neuralgia.

 Make an appointment if you have pain that is severe or lasts longer than one week after your shingles has run its course.
 This is especially true for people older than age 60, who are more likely to have this condition afterward.

 Your doctor can talk to you about a mix of medications and other treatments to make you feel better.

 A vaccine is recommended if you’re age 60 or older and may even be helpful for those as young as age 50 in certain medical situations.
 The vaccines cut the chance of shingles by at least by 50% in people between ages 50 and 59.
 Even if you still get it, the vaccines can shorten the period of pain and reduce your risk of developing postherpetic neuralgia.
 Once you’ve gotten shingles, though, getting the vaccines won’t do anything to stop postherpetic neuralgia.